A constitutional co-operative movement

 Auditable voting systems

-Constitutional limits on concentrated control
+Limits on concentrated control

-Clear separation between capital and governance rights
+Separation between capital and governance rights

-Democratic scrutiny over executive and technical functions
+Democratic scrutiny of executive functions

 Human override on automated processes